jalcine/website/src/_posts/2015-09-08-testing-routes-with-hapi.markdown

   - chai
   - testing
 date: 2015-09-07 22:39:34 EDT
+revised: 2016-12-16 17:23:29 PST
+excerpt:
+  Hapi? :fire:.
+Testing routes?
+Not so much.

 ---

 I'm working on a personal project that makes uses of [Hapi][] for its API layer.
-I've managed to go about in a mostly test-driven fashion and worked from the bottom up (from data modeling up to the route definition).
+I've managed to go about in a mostly test driven fashion and worked from the bottom up (from data modeling up to the route definition).
 Whilst working on the ability to test the response states of routes, I noticed a few problems when using the [Chai][] plugin for HTTP testing, [`chai-http`][chai-http].
 For